Featured VISTA Blog: Fostering College Access and Retention at Saint Michael's College

 As the AmeriCorps VISTA for College Access and Retention at Saint Michael’s College, my role is to help families navigate the college application journey and to assist first-generation and low-income students in having a successful college experience.
 The college application process can be confusing even for families who have experience with higher education.
 For first-generation students, it can be a significant roadblock to applying for college.
 The increased cost of post-secondary education may discourage some individuals who are forced to live on modest means.
 Even for those who are able to successfully make it into a post-secondary institution, the college campus can be a maze to navigate, from academics to student life.

 Helping Students Navigate the Admission Process

 Another way I have helped more students view college as a possibility wasn’t by working with high school seniors, but rather middle-school students.
 Along with our Visit Coordinator and Associate Director of Admission, I have researched different ways to make K-8 college visits more effective in helping students think of college more as a possibility.
-This is an ongoing process in further Ddeveloping the program is an ongoing process, but it can be an important way in helping students think of college as a possible path for in their futures.
+This is an ongoing process in further developing the program, but it can be an important way to help students think of college as a possible path for in their futures.
 We partially do this by talking about ways to be successful in middle school, the different opportunities available in college such as Study Abroad, and more.

 Supporting First-Generation Students in Their College Years